Bali Kingdom: Kingdom of Gelgel

 According to the Babad Dalem manuscript (composed in 18th century), the conquest of Bali by the Hindu Javanese kingdom of Majapahit was followed by the installation of a vassal dynasty in Samprangan in the present-day Gianyar regency, close to the old royal centre Bedulu.
 This event took place in the mid-14th century.
 The first Samprangan ruler Sri Aji Kresna Kepakisan sired three sons.
 Of these the eldest, Dalem Samprangan, succeeded to the rulership but turned out to be an incompetent ruler.
 His youngest brother Dalem Ketut founded a new royal seat in Gelgel while Samprangan lapsed in obscurity.

 The first European contact with Bali was made in 1512, when a Portuguese expedition led by Antonio Abreu and Francisco Serrão sailed from Portuguese Malacca and reached northern coast of Bali.
 Bali was also mapped in 1512, in the chart of Francisco Rodrigues.
 In Majapahit, East Java, the fall of Daha to Demak Sultanate in 1527 has prompted the refuge of Hindu nobles, priests and artisans to Bali.

 In 1585, the Portuguese government in Malacca sent a ship to establish a fort and a trading post in Bali, but the mission failed as ship foundered on the reef of the Bukit peninsula.

 By the 16th century, the Puri (Balinese court) of Gelgel become a powerful polity in the region.
 The successor of Dewa Ketut, Dalem Baturenggong, reigned in the mid-16th century.
-He received a Javanese Brahmin sage called Nirartha who fled from the decline of Hinduism in Java.
+He received a Javanese sage called Nirartha who fled from the decline of Hinduism in Java.
 The King become the patron of Nirartha, who carried out an extensive literary works that formed the spiritualism of Balinese Hinduism.
 Gelgel reached its apogee during the reign of Dalem Baturenggong, as Lombok, western Sumbawa and Blambangan on easternmost Java, were united under Gelgel's suzerainty.
 Gelgel's influence over the still Hindu Blambangan seems to caught the attention the Sultan of Mataram that aspired to unite the whole of Java and also to spread Islamic faith.
 In 1639 Mataram launched an invasion to Blambangan.
 Kingdom of Gelgel immediately supported Blambangan as a buffer against the Islamic expansion of Muslim Mataram.
 Blambangan surrendered in 1639, but quickly regained their independence and rejoined Bali soon after the Mataram troops withdrew.
 Mataram Sultanate itself, after the death of Sultan Agung, seems to preoccupied in their internal problems, and lost interest to continue their campaign and pursue hostilities against Blambangan and Gelgel.